 - 1. Opening: The URB Chairperson/Administrative Hearing Officer reads the charge(s).
 The accused admits or denies responsibility for violating the charge(s). - 2.
-Presentation of Information & Questions: The URB Chairperson/Administrative Hearing Officer has final discretion as to the presentation of information related to the matter at issue.
-The URB/Administrative Hearing Officer will initially determine the order in which witnesses will be heard.
-Both the complainant and the accused student will have the opportunity to call additional witnesses who were set forth in the materials submitted in advance of the hearing.
+Presentation of Information & Questions: The URB Chairperson/Administrative Hearing Officer will invite the Conduct Officer to present relevant information.
+The accused student will have an opportunity to present information on their own behalf and will be invited to answer questions related to the incident.
+If the accused student chooses not to present information and/or participate in the hearing, the URB/Administrative Hearing Officer will make a decision solely on the information that was provided at the hearing.
+Both the Conduct Officer and the accused student will have the opportunity to call additional witnesses who were set forth in the materials submitted in advance of the hearing.
 Throughout the hearing, both parties may submit to the URB Chairperson/Administrative Hearing Officer one or more questions to be asked of a witness(es) or of the other party.
 Support persons are permitted to suggest questions to the student(s).
 It is the discretion of the URB Chairperson/Administrative Hearing Officer whether to ask the question(s).

-- 3. Summary Statements: At the close of the presentation of information, the complainant and the accused student can make summary statements.
-These brief statements summarize the position and key information presented by the party before the URB/Administrative Hearing Officer begins deliberations. - 4.
+- 3. Summary Statements: At the close of the presentation of information, the Conduct Officer and the accused student can make brief statements summarizing their position and relevant information presented by the party during the hearing, before the URB/Administrative Hearing Officer begins deliberations. - 4.
 Determining Responsibility: Within seventy-two (72) hours of the conclusion of the formal hearing, the URB/Administrative Hearing Officer shall determine, by majority vote in the case of the URB, whether it is more likely than not that the accused student is responsible for each of the Student Code of Conduct charges that were at issue. - 5.
 Determining Sanctions: If the URB/Administrative Hearing Officers finds the accused student responsible for one or more violations of the Student Code of Conduct, a summary of the accused student's disciplinary history is shared with the URB/Administrative Hearing Officer.
 The URB/Administrative Hearing Officer receives such a summary only if a finding of responsibility is rendered.
-If responsibility is determined, the URB/Administrative Hearing Officer may ask what sanctions the complainant was willing to accept at the Educational Conference level.
+If responsibility is determined, the URB/Administrative Hearing Officer may ask what sanctions were offered to the student at the Educational Conference.
 Additionally, the URB/Administrative Hearing Officer will consider nature of the violation including the impact on the community and its members, the institutional sanctioning guidelines, and the individual student's needs. - 6.
-Communicating a Formal Hearing Outcome: The URB Chairperson/Administrative Hearing Officer shall communicate in writing to the Director of Student Conduct the findings and the rationale for the decision concerning responsibility, including what information influenced the decision.
-The decision of the URB/Administrative Hearing Officer shall be communicated to both the complainant and the accused student by the Director of Student Conduct in a timely manner.
+Communicating a Formal Hearing Outcome: The URB Chairperson/Administrative Hearing Officer shall communicate in writing to the Director of Student Conduct & Conflict Resolution the findings and the rationale for the decision concerning responsibility, including what information influenced the decision.
+The decision of the URB/Administrative Hearing Officer shall be communicated to the accused student by the Director of Student Conduct & Conflict Resolution in a timely manner.
 The Vice President for Student Life & Dean of Students (or designee) may use discretion in communicating the outcome to the affected parties.